-Micro Fiction Club: Fey
+Micro Fiction Challenge: Fey

 Oh man, you guys are gonna have fun with this one.
 For this week’s Micro Fiction Challenge we’ve chosen a simple three-letter word that has multiple definitions and is filled with tons of potential for zaniness and/or darkness.
 And that word, my friends, is “fey.”